-In 2013, \$10.0 million was contributed to the investment custodial account, coupled with \$1.7 million in dividends and interest generated by the underlying funds.
-The \$11.7 million was invested per the guidelines stated within the Trust's investment policy.
-Total District contributions to the investment custodial account have aggregated to \$82.4 million as of year-end 2013.
-Trust holdings in the custodial account at year-end 2013 were valued at \$110.7 million.
-An additional \$10 million District contribution was invested in the Illinois funds money market account awaiting investment direction in 2014.
+Investments are made in accordance with the guidelines stated within the Trust's investment policy.
+In 2014, \$20.0 million was contributed to the Trust along with interest, dividends and capital appreciation of \$5.5 generated by the underlying funds.
+Total District contributions to the Trust have aggregated to \$112.4 million as of year-end 2014.
+Trust holdings in the investment custodial accounts at year-end 2014 were valued at \$136.3 million.
+An additional \$10.1 million District contribution was invested in the Illinois funds money market account awaiting investment direction in 2015.
 Investments of the Trust are stated at fair value at the last reported sales price on the last business day for the fiscal year of the Trust.

-Trust investments are allocated approximately 65% to equities and 35% to fixed income investments.
-The 65% allocation to equities is divided among nine equity mutual funds that cover a broad range of equity style categories including domestic and international, and large, medium and small capitalization equities, including one real estate investment trust (REIT).
-The 35% allocated to fixed income is divided among three fixed income managers that invest primarily in high quality domestic and international fixed income securities.
+At year-end 2014, Trust investments are allocated approximately 44% to equities, 44% to fixed income investments, 9% to Global Tactical Allocation, and 3% to Cash.
+The 44% allocation to equities is divided among six equity mutual funds that cover a broad range of equity style categories including domestic and international, and large and small capitalization equities.
+The 44% allocated to fixed income is divided among three fixed income managers that invest primarily in high quality domestic and international fixed income securities.
+The 9% allocated to Global Tactical Allocation is fully invested to the PIMCO All Asset Fund.
 A money market fund is used to facilitate transactions and to accumulate fund distributions pending reinvestment.

-Trust assets invested in the custodial account totaled \$110.7 million at year-end 2013, compared with \$75.9 million at year-end 2012.
-As shown in the attached tables, the change in value of the account reflected a contribution of \$20.0 million and a gain of \$14.8 million on the investment account during 2013.
-The \$14.8 million gain reflected an increase in Capital Appreciation of \$13.1 million, bolstered by an additional \$1.7 million of Interest and Dividend Income.
-This resulted in a 45.85% increase in the assets held by the Trust.
-The return on invested assets for 2013 using the Modified Dietz approach was 16.29%, calculated on a quarterly compounded basis.
+Trust assets invested in the custodial accounts totaled \$136.2 million at year-end 2014, compared with \$110.7 million at year-end 2013.
+As shown in the attached tables, the change in value of the account reflected a contribution of \$20.0 million and a gain of \$5.5 million in the investment accounts during 2014.
+The \$5.5 million gain reflected an increase in Capital Appreciation of \$2.2 million, bolstered by an additional \$3.3 million of Interest and Dividend Income.
+This resulted in a 21.1% increase in the assets held by the Trust.
+The return on invested assets for 2014 using the Modified Dietz approach was 4.87%, calculated on a quarterly compounded basis.
 The Modified Dietz approach is a time-weighted rate of return methodology based on market values and is consistent with the CFA (Chartered Financial Analyst) Institute global investment performance standards (GIPS).
-The disparity between the percentage return on investments and the larger increase in asset value reflects the impact and timing of the \$20.0 million contributions made throughout the year.
+The disparity between the percentage return on investments and the larger increase in asset value reflects the impact and timing of the \$20.0 million contribution made during the year.